Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: Introduction

 \begin{theorem} The maximum iteration number of $k$-WL on graphs is in $\Omega(n^{k/2})$. \end{theorem}

 Our lower bound is not only the first super-linear lower bound for the iteration number of $k$-WL on graphs, it even improves the lower bounds that have previously been known for $k$-ary relational structures (while using only the binary edge relation of graphs).

-We also remark that, similar to \cite{BerkholzN16,Furer01,GroheLN23}, our construction actually provides pairs of graphs which are only distinguished by $k$-WL after $\Omega(n^{k/2})$ many rounds.
+We also remark that, similar to~\cite{BerkholzN23,Furer01,GroheLN23}, our construction actually provides pairs of graphs which are only distinguished by $k$-WL after $\Omega(n^{k/2})$ many rounds.
+Finally, we note that our lower bound essentially remains valid even if~$k$ depends on~$n$.
+Indeed, our construction works for all $k = \bigO(n^{1/2 - \varepsilon})$ where $\varepsilon > 0$ is some arbitrarily small constant.
+However, in this case the lower bound becomes a little weaker due to some factors depending on~$k$ (see Corollary~\ref{cor:lower-bound-iteration-number} for the precise result).

-\paragraph{Techniques.} In a nutshell, our proof starts from the linear lower-bound construction by Fürer \cite{Furer01} and applies a novel compression technique to reduce the size of the graphs.
-The lower bounds for $k$-ary relational structures \cite{BerkholzN16,GroheLN23} follow a similar general strategy, but apply a different compression technique, introduced by Razborov~\cite{Razborov16} in the context of proof complexity.
+\paragraph{Techniques.} In a nutshell, our proof starts from the linear lower bound construction by Fürer~\cite{Furer01} and applies a novel compression technique to reduce the size of the graphs.
+The lower bounds for $k$-ary relational structures~\cite{BerkholzN23,GroheLN23} follow a similar general strategy, but apply a different compression technique, introduced by Razborov~\cite{Razborov16} in the context of proof complexity.
 Our technique not only avoids the introduction of $k$-ary constraints and hence $k$-ary relations, but also leads to a stronger compression.
-Possibly, our compression technique also has other applications in proof complexity.
+We note that, after its first publication, our construction has already been used in proof complexity to show treelike-size vs.~width trade-offs for resolution~\cite{BerholzLV24}.